gwexploratoryaudits/brla_explore/B2Audits/README.md

 4. **Total Risk:** The total risk of the audit for the worst-case election (draw or margin of one in favor of the loser).
 Computed as the sum of the values of the risk schedule; we assume a full hand count follows if the audit does not stop after all ballots have been drawn.

-5. **No of Expected Ballots:** The scalar product of the stopping schedule and the vector of corresponding sample sizes.
+5. **No of Expected Ballots:** The scalar product of the stopping schedule and the vector of corresponding sample sizes, plus `(1-Total Stopping prob)(max number of draws)`.

-6. **No of Expected Ballots for Worst-Case Incorrect Election:** The scalar product of the risk schedule and the sample size vector, plus `(1-Total Risk)(max number of draws)`.
 In the absence of knowledge of the size of the election, this is a lower bound on the value, a sanity check.

+6. **No of Expected Ballots for Worst-Case Incorrect Election:** As above, for the risk schedule.

 7. **Percentiles:** Desired percentile values may be computed from the stopping schedule and/or the risk schedule.